Chart Color Schemes

 An assessment of population growth drivers in Orbost reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025 Orbost's estimated population is around 2,208.
-This reflects a decrease since the 2021 Census which reported a population of 2,264 people.
-The current estimate of 2,208 is inferred from AreaSearch's validation of new addresses and examination of ERP data released by ABS in June 2024.
+Based on analysis of ABS population updates for the broader area around Orbost, and new addresses validated by AreaSearch since the Census, Orbost's population is estimated at around 2,210 as of Feb 2026.
+This reflects a decrease of 54 people (2.4%) since the 2021 Census, which reported a population of 2,264 people.
+The change is inferred from the resident population of 2,185 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
 This level of population equates to a density ratio of 10.6 persons per square kilometer.
-Population growth for the Orbost statistical area (Lv2) was primarily driven by interstate migration, contributing approximately 62.0% of overall population gains during recent periods.
+Population growth for the suburb was primarily driven by interstate migration, contributing approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing weighted aggregation from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends forecast a significant increase in the top quartile of national non-metropolitan areas, with Orbost expected to increase by 535 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 26.5% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Examining future population trends, Orbost is forecasted to experience a significant population increase in the top quartile of national non-metropolitan areas, with an expected increase of 534 persons by 2041 based on aggregated SA2-level projections, reflecting an increase of 26.4% in total over the 17 years.

 Frequently Asked Questions - Population